wincent/masochist/content/wiki/Flushing a running memcached instance.md

 tags: memcached wiki
 ---

-I usually restored to a heavy-handed `sudo /etc/init.d/memcached restart` (or similar), but you can also do it with telnet:
+In the past I've resorted to a heavy-handed `sudo /etc/init.d/memcached restart` (or similar, depending on platform), but you can also do it with telnet:

 ```shell
 $ telnet localhost 11211